So you’ve been thinking about hiring me as your coach, have you?

-7. If you’re a blogger, do not write about your process while you’re in your process.
-You need time, space and perspective to parse out what’s valuable for yourself and your readers.
-It’s one thing to be authentically vulnerable…quite another to do an emotional striptease.
+7. If you’re a blogger, do not write about your process while you’re processing.
+You need time, space, and perspective to parse out what’s valuable for yourself and your readers.
+It’s one thing to be authentically vulnerable and quite another to do an emotional striptease.

 I’d much rather learn from success than from failure, but I’d be a fool not to take the learnings where I can.

 And, honey?
 I may have failed, but I ain’t no fool, I ain’t no failure, and surely to heaven above, I will fail again.

 I’ll share the three ESSENTIAL elements of Unshakeable Confidence.